JoyeBright/OSLab/README.md

 ## Supported PLs
-Major parts of the project have been coded by C. In the meantime, some of the expriments have been written by C-family PLs.
+Major parts of the project have been coded by C.<br>
+In the meantime, some of the expriments have been written by C-family PLs.

 ## Instructor
 * [Javad PourMostafa] (http://github.com/joyebright)